A systematic process for evaluating structured perfect Bayesian equilibria in dynamic games with asymmetric information: Introduction

-Such dynamical systems with strategic players are modeled as dynamic games.
-In dynamic games with perfect and symmetric information, subgame perfect equilibrium (SPE) is an appropriate equilibrium concept \cite{OsRu94}, \cite{BaOl82}, \cite{FuTi91} and there is a backward recursive algorithm to find all subgame perfect equilibria of such games.
-Maskin and Tirole in \cite{MaTi01} introduced the concept of Markov perfect equilibrium (MPE) for dynamic games with perfect and symmetric information where equilibrium strategies are dependent on some payoff relevant state of the system rather than on the entire history.
-However, for games with asymmetric information, since players have different information sets in each period, they need to form a belief on the information sets of other players, based upon which they predict their strategies.
-As a result, SPE or MPE are not appropriate equilibrium concepts for such setting.
-There are several notions of equilibrium for such games, such as perfect Bayesian equilibrium (PBE), sequential equilibrium, trembling hand equilibrium \cite{OsRu94,FuTi91}.
-Each of these notions of equilibrium consists of a strategy and a belief profile of all players.
-The equilibrium strategies are optimal given the beliefs and the beliefs are derived from the equilibrium strategy profile and using Bayes' rule (whenever possible), with some equilibrium concepts requiring further refinements.
-Due to this circular argument of beliefs being consistent with strategies, which are in turn optimal given the beliefs, finding such equilibria is a difficult task.
-Moreover, strategies are function of histories, which belong to an ever-expanding space, and thus the space of optimization also becomes computationally intractable.
-There is no known methodology to find such equilibria for general dynamic games with asymmetric information.
+For dynamic games with asymmetric information, where players' observations belong to different information sets, in order to calculate expected future rewards players need to form a belief on the observations of other players (where players need not have consistent beliefs).
+As a result, SPE or MPE,~\footnote{SPE and MPE are used for games where beliefs in the game are strategy-independent and consistent among players.
+Equivalently, these beliefs are derived from basic parameters of the problems and are not part of the definition of the equilibrium concept.} are not appropriate equilibrium concepts for such settings.
+There are several notions of equilibrium for such games, such as perfect Bayesian equilibrium (PBE), sequential equilibrium, and trembling hand equilibrium~\cite{OsRu94,FuTi91book}.
+Each of these equilibrium notions consist of an assessment, i.e., a strategy and a belief profile for the entire time horizon.
+The equilibrium strategies are optimal given the equilibrium beliefs and the equilibrium beliefs are derived from the equilibrium strategy profile using Bayes' rule (whenever possible), with some equilibrium concepts requiring further refinements.
+Thus there is a cyclical requirement of beliefs being consistent with strategies, which are in turn optimal given the beliefs, and finding such equilibria can be thought of as being equivalent to solving a fixed point equation in the space of strategy and belief profiles over the entire time horizon.
+Furthermore, these strategies and beliefs are functions of histories and thus their domain grows exponentially in time, which makes the problem computationally intractable.
+To date, there is no universal algorithm that provides simplification by decomposing the aforementioned fixed-point equation for calculating PBEs.

+Some practically motivated work in this category is the work in~\cite{Ba92,BiHiWe92,SmSo02,DePeSi15}.
+Authors in \cite{Ba92,BiHiWe92,SmSo02} study the problem of social learning with sequentially-acting selfish players who act exactly once in the game and make a decision to adopt or reject a trend based on their estimate of the system state.
+Players observe a private signal about the system state and publicly observe actions of past players.
+The authors analyze PBE of the dynamic game and study the convergent behavior of the system under an equilibrium, where they show occurrence of herding.
+Devanur et al. in~\cite{DePeSi15} study PBE of a repeated sales game where a single buyer has a valuation of a good, which is its private information, and a seller offers to sell a fresh copy of that good in every period through a posted price.